gitmarek/libbitcoinrpc/README.md

     make install

-as a privileged user  (on Debian systems: `sudo make install`).
+as a privileged user  (on Debian-like systems: `sudo make install`).
-By default, it will install the library in `/usr/local/lin` and the header file in `/usr/local/include`.
+By default, it will install the library in `/usr/local/lib` and the header file in `/usr/local/include`.
 It will also install documentation files in `/usr/share/doc/bitcoinrpc`, as well as man pages that all start with `bitcoinrpc`.